shihaotan91/ResumeExpress_Heroku/README.md

 Resume Express allows users to create simple and elegant resumes with inbuilt templates just by filling up a form.
 Upon submission, users can view, edit or delete their resumes.
 Users can also save their resumes as PDF files while filling up their details.

+## Learning Points

+React require planning.
+Lots and lots of planning.
+Linking to firebase is easy.
+Retrieving information from Firebase is hard.

 ## What's next?

 Include a Thesarus API so users can better express themselves.